Memorandum D10-15-12: Interpretation of Tariff Item 9986.00.00 – Religious Articles

 Religious statues and statuettes

-17. Religious statues are carved, modeled, or cast life forms, predominately of a single religious entity, life size or larger.
-Statuettes are carved, modeled, or cast life forms that are less than life-size.
+17. Religious statues are carved, modeled, or cast representation, predominately of a single religious entity, life size or larger.
+Statuettes are carved, modeled, or cast representation of a single religious entity that are less than life-size.

-21. Crosses are ancient symbols that have religious significance to many groups.
-Examples of traditional crosses include:
+19. Crosses are ancient symbols that have religious significance to many groups.
+Both traditional and stylized crosses of any denomination are eligible.
+Examples of traditional crosses include the Latin Cross, the Greek Cross, the Celtic Cross and the Chi-Rho Cross.

 Religious figures and plaques, mounted or not

-23. A figure is a representation of a religious personage, shape or symbol.
-Three dimensional religious representations, shapes or symbols that are not considered to be statues, statuettes, or plaques but are similar, can be considered to be religious figures.
-These could include, for example, Star of David, a stylized fish, Morgen Davids, Buddhist dorjes, Hindu deities.
+21. A figure is a representation of a religious personage, shape or symbol.
+Generally, they are three dimensional religious representations, shapes or symbols that are not considered to be a statue, statuette, or plaque.
+These could include, for example, the Star of David (also called Magen David or Shield of David), Buddhist dorjes (Vajra), Hindu deities.

-26. Other articles, such as religious pictures and mottos, decoration plates, tapestries and tombstones and grave markers, do not qualify for the benefits of the tariff item, as their primary use is not for religious service or as a witness of a religious affiliation or devotion.
+23. Other articles, such as religious pictures and mottos, decoration plates, tapestries, tombstones, and grave markers are not eligible for the benefits of the tariff item, as their primary use is not for religious service or as a witness of a religious affiliation or devotion.

-27. Monuments and commemorative plaques incorporating a religious plaque or statue qualify for the tariff item.
+24. Monuments incorporating a religious plaque or statue are eligible for the tariff item 9986.00.00.

-32. An ancestral shrine should not be confused with a temple.
-Temples do not qualify for tariff item 9986.00.00.
+28. An ancestral shrine should not be confused with a temple.
 A temple is a building devoted to the worship of a God or Gods.
+Temples are not eligible for tariff item 9986.00.00.

 Communion sets